- Side Effects

 - Barbiturates may alter the results of some medical tests.

 - Barbiturates may cause drowsiness, dizziness, lightheadedness, or decreased alertness.
-These side effects may be present the morning after taking a barbiturate at bedtime.
+These side effects may be present in the morning after taking a barbiturate at bedtime.
 Do not drive, use machines, or do anything else that could be dangerous until you know how barbiturates affect you.

 - Children may be more sensitive to barbiturates and have additional side effects such as unusual excitement.